 The Data Protection (Jersey) Law 2018 (“DPJL”) is based around six principles of ‘good information handling’.
 These principles give people (the data subjects) specific rights in relation to their personal information and place certain obligations on those organisations that are responsible for processing it.

-The DPAJL requires all controllers and processors established in Jersey who process personal data to register, with the Authority and to pay a fee (subject to certain exemptions).
+The Data Protection Authority (Jersey) Law 2018 (DPAJL) requires all controllers and processors, who are established* in Jersey to register with the Authority and to pay a fee (subject to certain exemptions).
 Under the DPAJL anyone who does not comply with these provisions is guilty of a criminal offence and subject to a fine.

 What is Registration?